Navicular Disease in Horses: Why We Now Call It Podotrochlear Syndrome

 The navicular bone

-Together, these structures act as a shock absorber for the horse’s foot.When one or more components become inflamed or degenerate, the horse experiences pain in the heel region — what was historically called “navicular disease.”
+Together, these structures function as a shock absorber for the horse’s foot.
+When one or more components become inflamed or degenerate, the horse experiences pain in the heel region.
+This condition was historically referred to as “navicular disease.”

 Common Signs of Navicular Syndrome

-Shortened stride, especially in front
+Shortened stride, especially in the front

 Toe-first landing or reluctance to go downhill

-Tripping, especially on uneven ground
+Tripping, particularly on uneven ground

 Difficulty maintaining consistent contact under saddle